 - Click Advanced options to open the section and modify the import parameters.

-- Click the Sheets to import drop-down list and check Customers and Locations.
-This means we will import only the sheets containing customers and their locations.
+- Click the Tables to import drop-down list and check Customers and Locations.
+This means we will import only the tables containing customers and their locations.

 - Disable the Create new scenario toggle button to prevent creation of new scenario and specify the My Supply Chain scenario in the Scenario name option.
 In this way, we will import the data of the selected MS Excel file into the existing scenario.